alecrabbit/php-console-spinner/doc/api/settings.md

 $rootWidgetSettings->setTrailingSpacer(new CharFrame(' ', 1)); // <- default

 ```
-You can override default settings by changing values in `Settings` object.
+You can override default settings by changing values in the `Settings` object.